 Loading phase: Supplement with 0.3 g creatine/kg body weight/day (0.14 g/lb/body weight/day) for 5-6 days to maximize muscle creatine stores.

 Maintenance phase: Supplement with 0.03 g creatine/kg body weight/day (0.014 g/lb/body weight/day) thereafter to maintain elevated muscle creatine stores.

-Supplement with 3-5 g creatine per day for at least 8 weeks to increase muscle creatine stores.
+Supplement with 3-5 g creatine per day.

 Load/maintain for 12-16 weeks, and then take a break for 3-6 weeks.
 After the break, start another cycle with the loading phase followed by a maintenance phase followed by a break for a desired numbers of cycles.

 Most studies that have shown performance enhancing effects used the creatine loading protocol.
 The purpose the creatine loading is to maximize creatine storage in the muscles.
 The magnitude of the increase in muscle creatine content is important because studies have reported that performance improvements are dependent on the increase in muscle creatine (1, 2).
 In a typical creatine loading phase, a dose of 20-30 g creatine (5-6 g taken four times per day) is taken during 5-6 days (3, 4).